EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 *1. Easy to communicate*

-The value proposition of TripTracker is straight forward and easy to communicate:it helps users find walking itineraries around interesting spots in a city, while enabling them to share their experiences with friends.
+The value proposition of TripTracker is straight forward and easy to communicate: it helps users find walking itineraries around interesting spots in a city, while enabling them to share their experiences with friends.